Improving sustainability performance together

 We actively strive to reduce the environmental impacts related to our supply chain and to improve economic and social well-being.
 We expect our business partners to act responsibly and to comply with the Fortum Code of Conduct and the Supplier Code of Conduct.
 Our key tools in supply chain management are country and counterparty risk assessments, supplier qualification and supplier audits.

 The Supplier Code of Conduct sets the sustainability requirements for suppliers of services and goods.
 It is based on the principles of the United Nations Global Compact initiative and is divided into four sections: anti-corruption, human rights, labour standards and the environment.

 We annually select suppliers for sustainability audits based on a risk assessment.
 If non-compliances are found, the supplier makes a plan for corrective actions and we monitor their implementation.
-The most common non-compliances identified in the audits are related to occupational safety, overtime working hours, remuneration and management of the suppliers’ own subcontractors.
+The most common non-compliances identified in the audits are related to occupational safety, overtime working hours and remuneration.

 Respecting internationally recognised human rights